-- → The top five reasons for referral include preexisting medical conditions, diabetes, prior premature delivery, prior miscarriage, and pregnancy induced hypertension accounting for 61.6% of all diagnoses. - ♣ Hypertension (20.0%) was the most prevalent condition based on maternal history of women. - ↓ The average gestational age at referral was 8.1 weeks.
+- ♣ The top five reasons for referral include preexisting medical conditions, diabetes, prior premature delivery, prior miscarriage, and prior preterm labor accounting for 76.7% of all diagnoses. - ♣ Hypertension (17.9%) was the most prevalent condition based on maternal history of women. - ♣ The average gestational age at referral was 7.2 weeks.